OmarElkasrawy/OmarElkasrawy/README.md

 <h1 align="center">Hi 👋, I'm Omar Elkasrawy</h1>

-- 🌱 I am an Ethical Hacking & Cybersecurity student at The Knowledge Hub Universities - Coventry University.
-Primarily focused on gameplay system, logic, and mechanics development at Roblox.
+- 🌱 As a dedicated Ethical Hacking & Cybersecurity student at The Knowledge Hub Universities - Coventry University, I am actively pursuing knowledge and skills in the field of cybersecurity.
+My academic journey has been focused on understanding cybersecurity principles and mastering ethical hacking techniques to contribute to a safer digital landscape.

+Alongside my studies, I am also a freelance Roblox game developer with a keen interest in gameplay systems, logic, and mechanics development.

 I am also passionate about learning and committed to continual improvement!